 Hydration is KEY

 For “meal times” (breakfast, lunch and dinner), it is very normal to drink about 17-27 oz (approx. 500ml to 800ml) each time in place of a solid food meal, and it can be quite filling.
-If you can drink more, the better but don’t force yourself.
+Drink your juice slowly and enjoy the taste, don’t gulp it down.
 Drink only as much as your body can take at any one time, comfortably.
 Listen to your body, it will tell you when it wants more, or if it’s got enough.

-As a general rule, most juice fasters drink somewhere between two to four quarts of juices a day (approximately two to four liters a day).
+As a general rule, most juice fasters drink somewhere between one and three quarts of juices a day (approximately one to three liters a day).
+This is in addition to other fluids — water, broth and herbal teas.

 Vary the types of juices you drink throughout your fast, so that you receive a wide range of nutrients that your body needs.
 But tend to take more vegetable (green) juices than fruit juices.